-According to Dr. Halaas, "fillers can fill in some of the deficits in the face and hide the jowls, instead of lifting them, by adding volume.
-Additionally, minimally invasive procedures such as ThermiTight or Infini can achieve some of the tightening results in the jaw-line and neck.
-All methods in combination can really maximize results.
+According to Halaas, "fillers can fill in some of the deficits in the face and hide the jowls, instead of lifting them, by adding volume."
+"Minimally invasive procedures such as ThermiTight or Infini can achieve some of the tightening results in the jaw-line and neck," Halaas adds.
+"All methods in combination can really maximize results.
 For patients that want the ultimate procedure for lifting of neck, tightening of the jaw line, and even cheeks, surgical facelifts will have the most longevity and dramatic improvement."

-Dr. Cheung feels the same way.
+Cheung feels the same way.
 "I would have to perform a combination of fillers and lasers to achieve similar results.
 The problem with using fillers to create projection is that you may make the skin appear heavy.
 Laser skin tightening requires months to see results, and many patients don't want to wait that long."

-Wasn't there a controversy about the Instalift, and wasn't it banned in the United States?
+Wasn't the InstaLift banned in the United States?

-"Silhouette Instalift was never banned in the United States," Dr. Halaas clarifies.
+"Silhouette InstaLift was never banned in the United States," Halaas clarifies.
 "Contour Thread Lifts were banned.
 Those Thread Lift sutures were made out of non-absorbable barbed sutures with sharp points that irritated the skin and required over-correction.
-This led to a high complication rate and unhappy patients.
-There was also no formal continuing medical education training programs for core plastic, facial plastic and dermatologists or physicians on how to use the threads properly prior to use."

-"The previous generation of threads lost FDA approval for reports of scarring," adds Dr. Cheung.
-"Those threads were permanent, and many poorly untrained providers were using them incorrectly."
+This led to a high complication rate and unhappy patients."
+According to Halaas, there was also a lack of formal training programs for medical practitioners on how to use the threads properly.
+"The previous generation of threads lost FDA-approval for reports of scarring," adds Dr. Cheung.
+"Those threads were permanent, and many poorly trained providers were using them incorrectly."
 As for the Silhouette sutures, that is a very different story.

-"The Silhouette sutures are well designed from years of planning, do not require over-correction, dissolve without issue and have an excellent safety profile," says Dr. Halaas.
-"In Europe, over 350,000 sutures have been used with a very low complication rate (less than 1%), with no major complications reported at all.
-"Also, formal CME training is required by the company for core physicians prior to purchasing and using the Silhouette Instalift."
+"The Silhouette sutures are well designed from years of planning, do not require over-correction, dissolve without issue, and have an excellent safety profile," says Halaas.
+"In Europe, over 350,000 sutures have been used with a very low complication rate (less than 1%), and no major complications reported at all."
+The Silhouette sutures have an excellent safety profile.